jperkins/lunchbox-capistrano-unicorn/README.md

 # Capistrano Unicorn

-Capistrano plugin that integrates Unicorn tasks into capistrano deployment script.
+Capistrano plugin that integrates Unicorn tasks into Capistrano's `deploy.rb`.

 ## Installation

-Install library from rubygems:
+Install from Rubygems:

 ```
 gem install capistrano-unicorn
 ```

-## Usage

-### Setup

-Add the library to your `Gemfile`:
+To Install using Bundler, modify your project's `Gemfile`:

 ```ruby
 group :development do